Links

 Assert V1 allows you to create the interruption of your pipeline execution when a defined condition isn't met.
 This condition will be evaluated according to the items of the pipeline message, through an Expression Language.

-• Condition: condition given through the SIMPLE Expression Language, that when the condition isn't true, will interrupt the pipeline execution.
+Condition given through the SIMPLE Expression Language.
+If the condition isn't true, the execution of the pipeline is interrupted.

 Messages flow